 Local Health Board (LHB)

-On 1 October 2009, the Local Health Boards (LHBs) in Wales were reorganised and the existing 22 were merged into seven.
+On 1 October 2009 the local health boards (LHB) in Wales were reorganised: the existing 22 LHBs were merged into seven.
 Each LHB covers one or more unitary authority.
 They are responsible for local health administration in Wales and were originally established as part of the restructuring of NHS Wales in April 2003.
 Each LHB reports to the appropriate Regional Office of the NHS Wales Department of the National Assembly.

 Local Health Group (LHG)

-Local Health Groups (LHGs) were responsible for local health administration in Wales prior to their replacement by Local Health Boards (LHBs) in April 2003.
-There was one LHG in each of the 22 unitary authorities (UAs); the LHGs reported to Health Authorities (HAs).
+Local health groups (LHG) were responsible for local health administration in Wales prior to their replacement by local health boards (LHB) in April 2003.
+There was one LHG in each of the 22 unitary authorities (UA); the LHGs reported to health authorities (HA).

 Local Health and Social Care Group (LHSCG)

-The 15 Local Health and Social Care Groups (LHSCGs) were abolished on 30 September 2006.
-They were responsible for the planning and delivery of primary and community care in Northern Ireland and reported to the Health and Social Services Boards (HSSBs).
+The 15 local health and social care groups (LHSCG) were abolished on 30 September 2006.
+They were responsible for the planning and delivery of primary and community care in Northern Ireland and reported to the health and social services boards (HSSB).

 Local Land and Property Gazetteer (LLPG)